becca-mayers/report-bot/README.md

 # report-bot
 Beautiful summary report on autopilot.

-Looking to healthcare for this report bot, it generates (data_generator.py) and calculates (report_variables.py) randomized monthly (https://www.ahrq.gov/ncepcr/care/coordination/mgmt.html)[care management] metrics (Length of Stay, Inpatient Cases Exceeding 48 Hours, etc.) for July 2019 to present along a fictitious facility set named after the (https://en.wikipedia.org/wiki/NATO_phonetic_alphabet)[military alphabet].
+Looking to healthcare for this report bot, it generates (data_generator.py) and calculates (report_variables.py) randomized monthly [care management](https://www.ahrq.gov/ncepcr/care/coordination/mgmt.html) metrics (Length of Stay, Inpatient Cases Exceeding 48 Hours, etc.) for July 2019 to present along a fictitious facility set named after the [military alphabet](https://en.wikipedia.org/wiki/NATO_phonetic_alphabet).
 (Note: metrics from any industry are fodder for a report bot.)

 It then ranks (report_bot.py) each metric from lowest to highest (where lower is better) and from highest to lowest (where higher is worse), indicating the three lowest facilities as top performers and the three highest facilities as bottom performers for the current month.